Iraqi Airways: Revival

 After the Iraq War, on 30 May 2003, Iraqi Airways announced plans to resume international services.
-The rights to the Iraqi Airways name were transferred to a new and separate company called Iraqi Airways Company, which would establish a new airline and protect it from the legal problems tied to Saddam Hussein's regime.
+The rights to the Iraqi Airways name were transferred to a new company called Iraqi Airways Company, which would establish a new airline and protect it from the legal problems tied to Saddam Hussein's regime.
 Operations restarted on 3 October 2004, with a flight between Baghdad and Amman.

-Iraqi Airways operated the first domestic commercial scheduled service since the fall of Saddam Hussein's regime, from Baghdad to Basra, with 100 passengers in a Boeing 727-200, on 4 June 2005.
+In June 2005, Iraqi Airways operated the first domestic commercial scheduled service after the fall of Saddam Hussein's regime, from Baghdad to Basra, with 100 passengers in a Boeing 727-200.
 On 6 November 2005, Iraqi Airways operated a flight from Baghdad to Tehran, Iran, for the first time in twenty-five years.
 The aircraft, as with the rest of the fleet, was operated on its behalf by Teebah Airlines of Jordan.
 Services to Erbil and Sulaymaniyah were added in the summer of 2005.

-In June 2009, it was revealed that Iraqi Airways had struck a deal with British aviation authorities to resume direct from Baghdad to London Gatwick Airport; the flights were supposed to begin on 8 August 2009 using a Boeing 737-400 leased from Tor Air and would eventually have seen the Airbus A320-200 operating the route.
+In June 2009, Iraqi Airways reportedly struck a deal with British aviation authorities to resume direct from Baghdad to London Gatwick Airport; the flights were supposed to begin on 8 August 2009 using a Boeing 737-400 leased from Tor Air, and would eventually have Airbus A320-200 operating the route.
 This did not happen as planned, however.
 The airline said at the time that they intended a bigger expansion into the UK and Europe.

 In November 2009, Blue Wings, a German airline, began operating flights to Düsseldorf and Frankfurt, Germany on behalf of Iraqi Airways.

 On 25 April 2010, Iraqi Airways launched flights to Gatwick Airport via Malmö, Sweden.
 When the first flight landed in London, a Kuwaiti lawyer had the General Director Kifah Hassan's documents and passport seized, as well as the plane itself.
-There were no developments, however, as the plane was owned by the Swedish company Tor Air.
+There was no further action, however, as the plane was owned by the Swedish company Tor Air.
 The plane returned to Baghdad.
 However, Kifah Hassan was not allowed to leave the United Kingdom and went up in court on 30 April.
 Kuwaiti officials demanded £780 million for the planes stolen by Saddam Hussein in the 1990 invasion.